EarthZetaOrg/ai-trading-bot/docs/installation.md

 ## Using Conda

-Freqtrade can also be installed using Anaconda (or Miniconda).
+earthzetaorg can also be installed using Anaconda (or Miniconda).

 ``` bash
 conda env create -f environment.yml